AmanoTeam/Unalix-bot/README.md

 * We do not send spam, advertisements or anything unrelated to the bot's primary purpose to its users.

-## Limitations
+### Limitations

 Unalix has some limitations related to link processing, see them below:

-### Getting direct links from URL shorteners
+#### Getting direct links from URL shorteners

-- Unalix only follows the URLs/paths provided by the `Location` header
-   - It means that Unalix cannot obtain direct links from URL shorteners that require user interaction (e.g clicking a button or resolving CAPTCHA) to redirect or that uses JavaScript code to redirect.
+Unalix only follows the URLs/paths provided by the `Location` header (see [RFC 7231, section 7.1.2: Location](https://tools.ietf.org/html/rfc7231#section-7.1.2)).
+It means that Unalix cannot obtain direct links from URL shorteners that require user interaction (e.g clicking a button or resolving CAPTCHA) to redirect or that uses JavaScript code to redirect.

 ## For developers